 RATED by AVVO.com – 10.0 SUPERB

-In 2013, Mr. Waddington wrote a chapter in the American Bar Association (ABA) book, “The State of Criminal Justice 2013.”
-This annual publication examines major issues, trends and significant changes in the criminal justice system and is one of the cornerstones of the ABA’s Criminal Justice Section’s work.
+Mr. Waddington wrote chapters in the 2013 and 2014 American Bar Association (ABA) book, “The State of Criminal Justice” This annual publication examines major issues, trends and significant changes in the criminal justice system and is one of the cornerstones of the ABA’s Criminal Justice Section’s work.
 This publication serves as an invaluable resource for policy-makers, academics, and students of the criminal justice system.

 In June 2007, Mr. Waddington was selected to write an article on Court Martials and military law for the New Jersey State Bar Magazine, in the magazine’s first-ever edition focusing on Military Law and issues relevant to military personnel and veterans.
 This journal is the leading legal news magazine for New Jersey lawyers, judges, and lawmakers.